bahrmichael/bahrmichael.github.io/_posts/2020-01-31-publish-docker-images.md

 To get started you need a docker hub account and a github account.
 You don't need git or docker installed on your machine.

-## The Github Repo
+## The GitHub Repo

-Head over to Github and create a repository.
+Head over to GitHub and create a repository.
 The name and description don't need to follow any conventions.
 I name my repos which are used for docker hub something like "docker-my-image-name".

 Once the repository is set up, create a new file.
 You can do this through your browser.
 Name it Dockerfile and add the content you want.
 As an example we'll create one to deploy applications with the serverless framework.